jzhoubu/XAI-Project/README.md

         + Guided BackPropagation(Done)
 - To Do
     - to add `Usage` module in README
-    - to discover why guided BP work better (related to Gabor-like filters, `neuron would be activated the most if the input looks like the weight matrix`)
+    - to discover why guided BP work better (might related to `Gabor-like filters`, in which neuron would be activated the most if the input looks like the weight matrix)
     - to discover ways for guided BP in densenet
     - to seek a way to visualize while training
     - to seek a small dataset containing clear image to train (Removed)